CK-12 Foundation

 The CK-12 Foundation is a California-based non-profit organization which aims to increase access to low-cost K-12 education in the United States and abroad.
 CK-12 provides free and customizable K-12 open educational resources aligned to state curriculum standards.
-As of 2022, the foundation's tools were used by over 200,000,000 students worldwide.
+As of August 2026, the organization's website reported that its platform had served more than 453 million users, customized 371K FlexBooks, and answered more than 2.88 billion questions.

 CK-12 was set up to support K-12 Science, Technology, Engineering, and Math (STEM) education.
 It first produced content via a web-based platform called "FlexBook."

 History

 CK-12 was established in 2007 by Neeru Khosla and Murugan Pal as a not-for-profit educational organization.
 Teacher-generated content was initially made available under Creative Commons Attribution licenses so as to make it simpler, easier, and more affordable for children to access educational resources.
 However, they later switched to a Creative Commons Non Commercial licence, and then to their own "CK-12" license.

 Originally, the "C" in CK-12 stood for "connect", indicating that the material was the missing connection in K-12 education.
 Subsequently, it took on a more open meaning, variously standing for "content, classroom, customizable, connections, collaboration".

 In 2010, NASA teamed up with CK-12 to produce physics-related resources.

 In March 2013, Microsoft announced a partnership with CK-12 to provide content to Microsoft's Windows 8 customers.